richardschoen/ibmibashscripts/README.md

 Note: Once your current directory is set to the appropriate directory in the terminal (via cd /dirpath)
 you don't need to use the cd operation again until you want to change to another source directory in the IFS.
 ```
 The **cpyifstosrc.sh** bash command can be used to copy an IFS file edited by VS Code, etc back to a library based source member after editing.
-Simply change to the directory where the source member resides and run te script with the source member IFS file name.
+Simply change to the directory where the source member resides and run the script with the source member IFS file name.

 Example to copy an IFS file named: /gitrepos/QGPL/QCLSRC/SAMPLE.CLP to source file member QGPL/QCLSRC(SAMPLE), Type: CLP to relative IFS output path for editing
 ```